Frequently Asked Questions

 When are the Peace Scholars selected?

-Application deadline is March 1st.
-Essays will be reviewed during the first week in March 2023.
-Interviews of finalists will take place the second week in March.
-Peace Scholars are announced around March 15.
+Application deadline is in February.
+Interviews of finalists will take place shortly after the application deadline.
+Peace Scholars are announced around 2-3 weeks later.

 How are the essays evaluated, and what are the criteria for evaluation?